 The royals believe that loud makeup looks give off a message of immodesty and can cause the women to seem out of touch with the general public.
 Subtle and natural makeup will help the royal women to appear relatable and 'at one' with the citizens of England, reportedly.

-When it comes to the Queen's wardrobe, the words 'bright' and 'cheerful' come to mind.
-Every shade of every color, there's nothing she's yet to try.
-So does HRH just love a pop of color, or is there something more behind it?
+Up until she passed away, Queen Elizabeth always made sure her colorful outfits brought the words 'bright' and 'cheerful' to our minds.
+So did Her Majesty just love a pop of color, or was there something more behind it?
 In a 2016 documentary, the Queen's daughter-in-law, the Countess of Wessex, addressed the topic.

-She revealed that the colors help the Queen stand out from the crowds and help people feel confident that they saw her.
-According to her biographer, Robert Hardman, she believes that nobody would know who she was if she wore beige.
-Umm, does she not know she's on the country's bank notes?
+She revealed that the colors helped the Queen stand out from the crowds and helped people feel confident that they saw her.
+According to her biographer, Robert Hardman, the Queen believed that nobody would know who she was if she wore beige.
+It's hard to tell why - after all, she's on the country's bank notes!